Santiago8888/gh-actions-recipes/docs/GitHub Client.md

 ## RoadMap

 * Hello World Request.
 (Done)
-* Define Strategy to Retrieve Results.
+* Strategy to Retrieve Stats.
 (Done)
 * Connect to MongoDB Client.
 * Store Results to MongoDB.
-* Design CRON Pipeline to Fetch Results.
 * Draft Article from Insights.
+* Design Pipeline to Update Results.
-* Clean Data for Front-end.
+* Test Get Queries for the Front-end.
 * Authenticate request to GitHub API.

 ### User Stories